What Is Matzo?

 Today, Jews commemorate their ancestors’ flight to freedom by eating this same unleavened cracker-like flatbread.
 This is why Jews are forbidden to eat or keep chametz (leavened grain foods) in the home during Passover.

 The most popular matzo is plain matzo.
 But there are almost as many types of matzos as there are types of bread!
 There are specialty matzos, like those made from whole wheat flour or spelt flour, and of course, gluten-free and organic matzos.
 There is round matzo, which has a beautiful and rustic look, and the classic square matzo.
-There is matzo with seasoning, such as everything bagel, garlic, egg or onion matzo.
+You can even find matzo with seasoning, such as everything bagel, garlic, egg or onion matzo.

 And there’s a place for all of those matzos.
 For something like cream cheese and jam, you might want to stick to egg or plain matzo.
 But for other dishes, like matzo brei, any of the more savory flavors will do.

-There are different types of matzo products you can pick up at the supermarket.
+For starters, there are different types of matzo products you can buy:

 • Matzo farfel is crumbled matzo.
 While matzo meal’s texture is similar to breadcrumbs, farfel is essentially a roughly crumbled cracker.
 It’s fantastic if you’re looking to make a crunchy topping, like for a kugel.